AndersDeath/diary2/000-current.md

 # 13 April - Samstag - Berlin - 569 Tag der Einwanderung - Warm Sunny

 The spring in Berlin is really warm.
+I heard that it's really unusual weather for the city.